Open access to be set into practice by 2020

 The Council called for immediate open access whenever results of research supported by public and public-private funds are published, unless there are legitimate reasons for not doing so, as for example intellectual property rights or security or privacy issues.

-To make Europe as attractive as possible for researchers and start-ups, the EU ministers agreed that knowledge needs to be freely shared: “Research and innovation generate economic growth and more jobs and provide solutions to societal challenges,” said Sander Dekker, the Dutch state secretary for Education, Culture and Science in an official statement following the meeting.
+To make Europe as attractive as possible for research and start-ups, the EU ministers agreed that knowledge needs to be freely shared: “Research and innovation generate economic growth and more jobs and provide solutions to societal challenges,” said Sander Dekker, the Dutch state secretary for Education, Culture and Science in an official statement following the meeting of the Competitiveness Council in Brussels.

-Read the official press release by the Netherlands EU presidency here.
+Read the full press release by the Netherlands EU Presidency 2016 here.